 4. The employer at the time of the injury (if you know who it is).

 Anyone who contacts the Division to report fraud may remain anonymous.

 If you do leave your name, the Department will not use it in its public reports.
 However, you should assume that at some point your name could become part of a legal record which -- even though it is not open to the general public -- might be available to the injured worker, the employers and the insurance carriers who are parties to the alleged worker's compensation injury.

 Generally, the Department will refer the matter to an insurance carrier for investigation.
 The carrier will be required to report back to the Department the results of its investigation.
 However, by law (See section 102.125 of the Wisconsin Statutes), an insurer is not required to report back until it is satisfied that making the results of investigation known to the Department will not hurt their ability to handle the worker's compensation claim.

 Based on the results of the insurer's investigation, the Department will make a decision about whether there is a reasonable basis to believe fraud has occurred.
-If so, the Department will refer the case to the local district attorney for prosecution.
-The district attorney must then decide whether to start criminal proceedings under the insurance fraud statute.
-(See section 943.395 of the Wisconsin Statutes.)
+If so, the Department will refer the case to the Wisconsin Department of Justice or local District Attorney for prosecution.
+An assistant attorney general or the local District Attorney must then decide whether to start criminal proceedings.
+(See section 943.20, s.943.38, s.
+943.39, s.
+943.392, s.
+943.395, s.943.40 of the Wisconsin Statutes.)

 Due to strict DWD confidentiality laws, we cannot confirm or deny an investigation initiated by a WC Fraud submission or disclose information about an employer or claimant